Name: AddFieldToAnalysisLayer_Workflow.py

 The following stand-alone Python script demonstrates how the AddFieldToAnalysisLayer function can be used to transfer the StationID field from the input fire station features to the 2-, 3-, and 5-minute service area polygon features calculated from a service area analysis.
 The StationID field can be used to join other attributes from the fire station features to the service area polygon features.

 The GetNASublayer function can be used to retrieve the sublayers of a network analysis layer.
 It was introduced in ArcGIS Pro 2.7.
-In prior software versions, the best way to retrieve a sublayer object of a network analysis layer was to use the listLayers method of the network analysis Layer object using the sublayer name as a wildcard.
+In earlier software versions, the best way to retrieve a sublayer object of a network analysis layer was to use the listLayers method of the network analysis Layer object using the sublayer name as a wildcard.

 # Name: AddFieldToAnalysisLayer_Workflow.py